RyanAbbottData/DataSciencePortfolio/README.md

 In this notebook, I use Google Analytics from an online shop to build a classifier that predicts a customer's buying habits.
 The quantity of data in each category (purchase, non-purchase) is quite imbalanced, so I also utilized oversampling to eliminate model bias.
 ## Predicting NBA Teams' Wins in a Season
 This R markdown file uses NBAStatR, a Basketball Reference API wrapper, to mine data and perform linear regression to predict the number of wins a team will record in a season.
+## Airplane Ticket Project for MATH4753
+This project was an assignment for my Applied Statistical Methods course at the University of Oklahoma.
+The problem involved utilizing a binomial experiment and a normal approximation of a binomial to determine how many tickets an airline can sell for a flight before it is overbooked, with the parameters being $\gamma$, the probability  of overbooking, $p$, the probability a customer shows up to the flight, and $N$, the number of seats on the flight.